mahmoud-khaled1/Docker-Software-Containerization/README.md

 ### TIP: WHAT RUN DID

-- Looked for image called nginx in image cache
+- Looked for an image called nginx in the image cache
-- If not found in cache, it looks to the default image repo on Dockerhub
+- If not found in the cache, it looks to the default image repo on Dockerhub
 - Pulled it down (latest version), stored in the image cache
 - Started it in a new container
 - We specified to take port 80- on the host and forward to port 80 on the container